LowikC/kaggle_sealion/README.md

 14/05/2017
 - Spent time to get the rights dots.
 Compared with coordinates on Kaggle forum.
 - Also checked the missmatched images.
 Some of them seems perfectly ok, so I will keep them.
+15/05/2017
+- Computed stats on sizes and area (also for superpixel) and launch ellipses detection for all training images.
+- Ideas:
+--  could we classify superpixels?
+-- could we use superpixel + ellipses mask to get an accurate segmentation.
+-- could we build a segmentation map using the ellipses gaussian?
+- Implemented the Tiramisu CNN, to be test
+- Computed ellipses on corrected dots
+- Computed dmap with ellipses
+- Write method to convert the density map to a segmentation map.
+It is worth trying to learn Unet on this.
+16/05/2017
+- Tried training on CPU with density map and segmentation map from ellipses.
+-- Try several class weights for segmentation
+-- We learn something, but it is not good enough 17/05/2017
+- Training on GPU: mush faster (like x10)
+- Add a random flip
+- Add callbacks (LRonPlateau, Checkpoint and TensorBoard)
+- Try training on more epochs (20 epochs, 400 steps x 8, 100 steps for validation)
+- Regression training gives visually ok results, but not on pups.
+And I still don't know how to exploit them.
+I tried to add a GlobalAvgPooling + Dense to predict the counts, but it doesn't work (plugged on the smalles feature map).
+- Segmentation training gives weird results visually: many classes are mixed up with the background.
+18/05/2017:
+- Let's rethink about the problem, I tried to progress by small steps:
+-- I will implement the pipeline to create a dummy submission and evaluate it on validation data -- The fist submission can be all 0 (I already know that the public LB gives 29 for this).
+-- The second can be just the mean of each classes.
+- Then, I will retry to work on a simpler CNN model: finetune inception or resnet, convert to fully convolutionnal (or not), create a heatmap, and use it to predict counts.
+- I have all data on AWS, so it should be quite fast to train some models.

+-- The fist submission can be all 0 (I already know that the public LB gives 29 for this).
+-- The second can be just the mean of each classes.
+- Then, I will retry to work on a simpler CNN model: finetune inception or resnet, convert to fully convolutionnal (or not), create a heatmap, and use it to predict counts.
+- I have all data on AWS, so it should be quite fast to train some models.

+-- The fist submission can be all 0 (I already know that the public LB gives 29 for this).
+-- The second can be just the mean of each classes.
+- Then, I will retry to work on a simpler CNN model: finetune inception or resnet, convert to fully convolutionnal (or not), create a heatmap, and use it to predict counts.
+- I have all data on AWS, so it should be quite fast to train some models.

+-- The fist submission can be all 0 (I already know that the public LB gives 29 for this).
+-- The second can be just the mean of each classes.
+- Then, I will retry to work on a simpler CNN model: finetune inception or resnet, convert to fully convolutionnal (or not), create a heatmap, and use it to predict counts.
+- I have all data on AWS, so it should be quite fast to train some models.
+- Tested submissions:
+-- mean get 27 on LB vs 33 on local CV
+-- The absolute value seems wrong on local CV, but the relative value is ok:I got 38 for all-0 (29 on LB), which is higher than 33 for mean prediction (vs 27 on LB).